 Lynden Bass.
 Ms. Bass has served as Chief Financial Officer of DIH since March 2023.
 Previously, she assisted DIH on an outside consultant basis from January 2023 to officially joining DIH.
 From September 2019 through September 2022, Ms. Bass served as Vice President and Controller for Rather Outdoors Corporation, a privately-owned wholesaler and manufacturer.
 From September 2016 through May 2019, Ms. Bass was Chief Financial Officer of NaturChem Inc. Prior to these roles, she served as the Corporate Controller for Preferred Apartment Communities, Inc. a publicly traded real estate investment trust and began her career within the audit and assurance practice at Deloitte & Touche LLP, out of Atlanta, Georgia office.
-Ms. Bass holds a BBA in Accounting from Harding University.
-She is a Certified Public Accountant, licensed in the State of Georgia.
-We believe Ms. Bass is a valuable member of our board due to her extensive financial reporting and public company experience.
+Ms. Bass is a valuable member of our board due to her extensive financial reporting and public company experience.